Skip to content

 2. Schema integrity: The contract is never violated by careless implementations.

-3. Versioning safety: Future MLSchema versions can extend reserved keys without breaking custom strategies.
+3. Versioning safety: Future MLSchema versions can extend reserved keys safely.

 4.4 Why exclude_none=True?